-Even though a study conducted by TSheets found that nearly 60% of self-employed workers in the U.S. said they either worked every weekend or every other weekend, if you’re truly honest with yourself, you’ll probably admit that there’s a difference between spending time on work-like activities and actually working.
+Even though a study conducted by TSheets (now QuickBooks Time) found that nearly 60% of self-employed workers in the U.S. said they either worked every weekend or every other weekend, if you’re truly honest with yourself, you’ll probably admit that there’s a difference between spending time on work-like activities and actually working.

 However, if you own your own business, wasting time means wasted opportunities—time that could be devoted to strengthening your business plan.
 If you’re caught in a cycle of wasting time, we’ve got a five-point plan for overcoming procrastination once and for all.

 1. Stop procrastinating by keeping track of your time

 How will you know where your time is disappearing if you don’t track it?
 While keeping a time log may seem time-consuming at first, it doesn’t have to be, and we promise it will be a revelation as you identify and tame your time wasters at work.

 Time management expert and author Laura Vanderkam has written several books explaining the benefits of time tracking.
 Her premise is that we all have 168 hours in a week, and yet some people seem to accomplish a whole lot more than others.

 Seeing where your time actually goes is key to this procrastination-busting plan.